 4. Ask for references.

-5. Use your gut.
-If the meetings feel awkward, the entire project will likely be awkward and difficult.
+be awkward and difficult.
 You’re going to be dealing with this person and the sort of people he/she would be likely to hire for what may be an extended period of time, so choose someone you feel comfortable with.

 6. Remember, this is a process.
 Don’t be in a hurry, get it the way you want it the first time….
 Good Luck!